fusionlanguage/fut/ci.md

 readOnlyArrayRef[0] = 42; // cito error
 ```

-Array size is only available for array storage, via `array.Length`.
+Array size is only available for array storage, via `arrayStorage.Length`.

 The initial content of arrays (either storage or dynamic) is undefined,
 unless explicitly specified: